Anxiety is a pretty common disorder nowadays that often goes untreated.

 Symptoms and signs typical of anxiety disorder in a teen include:

 Anxiety also causes physical signs that require just as much of your attention.
-Physical representations of anxiousness include:
+Physical symptoms and representations of anxiousness include:

 How to Help Your Teenager if They Have Anxiety